welchmatt/Neural-Network-Framework/README.md

 ```

 Without much fine-tuning of the model's structure, the above version consistently achieves an accuracy of around 95%.

-The name "snn" stands for "sequential neural network," as in Keras, which is used as the foundation for adding different layers.

 ## Prerequisites
 * GFortran 8.3.0 (for Fortran 2008 support)